 When applying for an account please keep in mind,

-Remember, you must use the same email address as the one that received the welcome email when creating your account.
+Remember, you must use the same email address and last name as the one that received the welcome email when creating your account.
 After filling in the relevant fields, click the "Next" button to proceed.

 Turnitin will send you an email to validate your account, with the subejct: Set up your Turnitin Account.